Sunday, January 13, 2008

 (No proof for the latter in science as yet.

-But it is a possibility as per the closed universe theory of Hindu thought.)
+But it is a possibility as per the unending circular rotational theory of Hindu thought.)

 Many verses from Prabhandam can be quoted to describe this situation.